arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 ### Step 4

 The instance is in the running state!
 We are also aware that the Devops engineer created a new subnet, so we can start from the top by checking the subnet configurations and its associated route table configuration.
+The instance is in the running state!
+We are also aware that the Devops engineer created a new subnet, so we can start from the top by checking the subnet configurations and its associated route table configuration.

 :::info